edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>Handling instructions, at header level, specified for this trade delivery.<br/>Handling instructions specified for this logistics means of transport.<br/>Handling instructions, at line level, specified for this trade delivery.<br/>Handling instructions specified for this logistics transport movement.<br/>
+Comments: <br/>Handling instructions, at header level, specified for this trade delivery.<br/>Handling instructions specified for this logistics means of transport.<br/>Handling instructions specified for this logistics transport movement.<br/>Handling instructions, at line level, specified for this trade delivery.<br/>

 Domains: